SonnenladenGmbH/APsystems-EZ1-API/README.md

 ---

 ## About Sonnenladen GmbH
-**This library is proudly published, maintained, and developed by Sonnenladen GmbH.
+**This library is published, maintained, and developed by Sonnenladen GmbH.
 Our collaboration with the APsystems R&D Team has been instrumental in making this API a reality.
 At Sonnenladen GmbH, we are committed to providing top-notch solar energy solutions and are excited to offer this library to enhance the experience of using APsystems inverters.**

 ## Purchase APsystems Inverters
 For those interested in purchasing APsystems inverters, please visit our German online shop at [Sonnenladen](https://www.sonnenladen.de/).
 We offer a range of APsystems products, backed by our expertise in solar energy solutions.